 The Golden Globe-winning and Oscar-nominated movie stars Joaquin Phoenix (Walk The Line, Gladiator) as Arthur Fleck, who later becomes the Joker, and is directed by Todd Phillips (The Hangover trilogy).

-Here, we reveal trivia, hidden Batman Easter eggs and surprising facts you might not know about the Joker film, as it’s available to buy on the BT TV Store (January 27) and to rent and on DVD (February 10).
+Here, we reveal trivia, hidden Batman Easter eggs and surprising facts you might not know about the Joker film, ahead of its release on Sky Cinema.

 1. Joaquin Phoenix would walk off set in the middle of a scene

 In an interview with The New York Times, director Todd Phillips revealed that Phoenix worried his co-stars by leaving the set during takes.
 Phillips said: “In the middle of the scene, he’ll just walk away and walk out.
 And the poor other actor thinks it’s them and it was never them - it was always him, and he just wasn’t feeling it.”